libbyshoop/runestone/source/classactivities/functionsloops.rst

 --------

-These activities will practice with writing functions, both in plain Python and using Myro, and will introduce loops, both `while` and `for` loops, which are a way of making the computer repeat a set of actions over and over.
+These activities will practice with writing functions, both in plain Python, and will introduce loops, both `while` and `for` loops, which are a way of making the computer repeat a set of actions over and over.

 Plain Python
 -------------

-Open a new window in IDLE, and put all your work for this activity in the file.

 #.
 Read the following function, and then predict what the values
    would be when the function calls below are run.
-Then test yourself by typing the function into IDLE and trying out the examples.
+Then test yourself by typing the function into the activecode area and trying out the examples.

    .. sourcecode:: python